ekasit-ja/pcj-django/README.md

 ---

 ### Preparation for deployment
-0. **Do not place project folder in** `/root`.
-Place in something like `/home/ekasit` (in this case).
-Many services does not have root access.
+**Do NOT place project folder in** `/root`.
+Place somewhere else like `/home/ekasit` (in this case).
+Many services do not have root access.
 1. First of all, create project folder with `mkdir pcj-django && cd pcj-django`
 2. execute `mkdir source static upload site`
    - if this is first run, install python virtual environment executing `pip3 install virtualenv`
-   - also copy everything into **upload** folder.
+   - also copy everything into `upload` folder.
 We use SQLite database so the data is already in repository.
 3. execute `virtualenv -p python3 venv` to create python virtual environment
 4. then `source venv/bin/activate`
 5. then `cd source`